 within the broader framework of global health security ( 6).
 The concept of global health security can thus be interpreted more broadly than just a narrow, state-based understanding rooted in self-protection and self-interest.
 However, there are also potential tensions between these diverse actors in providing for global health security given their distinct values, interests and capacities.

 Global health security and the modality of emergency

 Recent debates have downplayed such tensions by suggesting positive synergies between global health security and broader health goals, such as the movement towards universal health coverage, which includes financial risk protection and access to quality essential health services, medicines and vaccines for all.
-However, critics have questioned the extent to which synergies can be built between these two goals given the divergent interests and objectives underpinning them (7).
-Another concern is that the substantial resources needed to prepare for potential disasters diverts resources from actual, current public health needs (8).
+However, critics have questioned the extent to which synergies can be built between these two goals given the divergent interests and objectives underpinning them (

 Such concerns have become all the more pressing following the 2014–15 Ebola outbreak, as a range of private-sector actors have taken on ‘global health security’.
 These include both non-profit actors like non-governmental organisations and humanitarian agencies, and for-profit companies supplying medical services, pharmaceutical development and logistics.
 Their primary motivation for participating in the global health security space may therefore not be so much national self-interest or even global public health, but rather humanitarian concerns or for-profit motives.